 How to Draw Horses

-Artist Dani Puente shows how to draw a horse in profile step by step: from basic shapes and sketching to defining detailed characteristics and digital coloring!
+Artist Dani Puente shows how to draw a horse easily step by step: from basic shapes and sketching to defining detailed characteristics like the horse head!

 Hello everyone, and welcome to my new tutorial!
 Do you like animals?
-In this tutorial, I will teach techniques to draw horses in different poses in a fast, simple, and effective way.
-Despite the love we have for all animals, it is somewhat challenging to transfer to paper by drawing.
+In this tutorial, I will teach techniques to draw easy and realistic horse drawings in different poses.
+Despite the love we have for all animals, it is somewhat challenging to draw animals correctly.

 The first key step, both for this illustration and for any other, is accurate references.
 I will create a reference board to achieve the best result in my illustrations.
 This time I will use Clip Studio Paint, the digital painting application.
-Still, this tutorial content is also applicable to those who use traditional art materials or other applications.
+Still, this tutorial content is also applicable for anyone drawing with something like a pencil or other art applications.
 Are you ready to learn?
 Let’s get started!

 2. Getting the Structure through Simple Forms